Marvel785/Task-10/README.md

 This repository contains Ansible playbooks to automate Docker installation on Ubuntu VMs.
 The playbook creates a dedicated ansible user, installs Docker CE with Docker Compose, and copies a Dockerfile to target machines.

-# Ansible Docker Installation Automation

-This repository contains Ansible playbooks to automate Docker installation on Ubuntu VMs.
-The playbook creates a dedicated ansible user, installs Docker CE with Docker Compose, and copies a Dockerfile to target machines.

 ## Enhanced Features

 This playbook includes advanced Ansible features: